 Finally, some folks are working longer, even past age 65 or whatever your "full retirement age" is, as a way to add to their nest egg.
 There is no longer a Social Security Earnings Limit at Age 65!
 You can draw Social Security (and direct deposit those payments into savings, investments, IRA's) and then live on your working wages.
 It's a simple way to add to your savings, while you "double dip" (wages and Social Security payments) AND your Social Security payment is increased annually (plus your bank account too!

-Working Longer -- it certainly helps!
+More on Work Here! -- it certainly helps!